sgunonu/DataSafe/LabGuide100000.md

 <!--Image-->
 ![](./images/3.3.5.png " ")<br/>
 4. On the right, expand the roles to view the privileges. <!-- think it might be not needed-->
 5. On the left, click the question mark next to **Risk**.
-Here you can review the factors that designate a user as Critical, High, Medium, or Low risk.
+Here you can review the factors that designate a user as Critical, High, Medium, or Low risk.<br/>
-6. Close the User Details dialog box.
+6. Close the User Details dialog box.<br/>

 ### Step 4:
 <!-- Figure out if SQL developer parts should be kept -->